Dixville Notch, New Hampshire

 Dixville Notch is an unincorporated community in Dixville township, Coös County, New Hampshire, United States.
 The population of the township, all of whom live in Dixville Notch, was 4 as of the 2020 census.
 The village is known for being the first place to declare its results during the New Hampshire presidential primary.
 It is located in the northern part of the state, approximately 20 mi south of the border with the Canadian province of Quebec.
 The village is situated at about 1800 ft above sea level at the base of mountains.

 The village shares its name with Dixville Notch, a mountain pass that lies about 0.5 mi southeast of and 100 ft uphill from the village.
 The notch is located between Dixville Peak and Sanguinary Mountain, separating the Connecticut River's watershed from that of the Androscoggin River.
 The village is the location of The Balsams Grand Resort Hotel, one of a handful of surviving New Hampshire grand hotels, situated on a 15000 acre property, accommodating golfing in the summer and skiing in the winter.

 Dixville Notch is part of the Berlin, NH–VT Micropolitan Statistical Area.

 History

 Neil Tillotson moved to Dixville Notch in 1954, and became the town moderator and owner of The Balsams.
 He did not like having to drive 45 minutes to the nearest polling station, but learned about midnight voting from an Associated Press reporter.
 The state legislature approved the town's request to become a voting precinct.
 Tom Tillotson has been the town moderator since 1976.
-The town has six voters, four Republicans and two independents.
+As of Jan 2024, the town has six voters: four Republicans and two independents.

-On November 5, 2024, the town residents would vote in the 2024 United States presidential election with 3 votes going to Harris and 3 votes going to Trump.